Mobile-First Design: The Best Practices

 These are a few of the many aspects you should consider when designing a mobile-first website.
 Taking the time to look into these aspects can significantly help you identify and produce a well-rounded design for your website.

-Although primarily darted towards mobile use, developers can take the base of this design and expand it further through tablets, PCs, and other devices.
+Although primarily darted toward mobile use, developers can take the base of this design and expand it further through tablets, PCs, and other devices.

 #3: Combining Function and Form: Creating Mobile, Tablet, and Desktop Designs